bzymet/enterprise-monitoring-dashboard/README.md

 ## Infrastructure as Code

-The AWS infrastructure behind this lab is managed with Terraform and documented separately here:
+The AWS infrastructure behind this AWS Operations Dashboard lab is managed with Terraform and documented separately here:

 [Terraform AWS Infrastructure Lab](terraform/aws-lab/README.md)